developerashkan/Local-LLM-Powered-Subtitle-Translator/README.md

-# 🎬 SubLingo – SRT Translator
+# 🎬 Local-LLM-Powered-Subtitle-Translator – SRT Translator

 **SubLingo** is a robust, local LLM-powered tool designed to translate subtitle files (`.srt`) while maintaining strict formatting.
 By leveraging **Ollama**, it ensures your data stays private, secure, and runs entirely on your local machine.